vsg-dev/VulkanSceneGraph/docs/Design/DesignPrinciplesAndPhilosophy.md

     * Mulit-pass, multi-stage rendering
     * Viewer, View and Camera and Windowing relationships
     * Intrusive reference counting
+* Good baseline *Performance* opens the door to better *Productivity* : The lower overheads achieved with the new scene graph and Vulkan reduces the need for complex application level optimizations - to hit frame rate or latecny targets less work needs to be done to workaround CPU bottlenecks previously associated with scene graph traversal and GL dispatch.

 ### Software quality principles: